CatBlock/catblock/BUILDING.md

 7. That's it!

 ### In Microsoft Edge
-NOTE: Currently, there is no way, how to generate a packaged .appx extension/application for Microsoft Edge browser.
+NOTE: Currently, there is no way, how to generate a packaged .appx extension/application for Microsoft Edge browser for 3rd party developers.

 When you've created an unpacked development environment: